olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 }
 ```

- Right now, these values are being passed in-line as strings with the query, but we also have the option to provide values as dynamic values.
+ Right now, these values are being passed **in-line as strings** with the query, but we also have the option to provide values as **dynamic values**.

 ![allPets query with hard coded values passed in](https://res.cloudinary.com/dg3gyk0gu/image/upload/v1563555709/transcript-images/use-variables-to-filter-a-query-result-with-graphql-all-pets-query.png)

 [00:44] Let's say you wanted to build a UI for this.
 You might have some dropdown filters.
 You'd need some sort of mechanism for passing back dynamic user input.
-To pass dynamic values with a GraphQL query, we're going to use variables.
+To pass **dynamic values** with a GraphQL query, we're going to use **variables.**

 [00:59] The first thing I want to do is I want to set up these variables on line one.
 We're going to use the dollar sign and `category`, and then we'll define what type category is, which is `petCategory`.
 Then we'll provide `status`, which is `petStatus`.